alebcay/awesome-shell/README.md

 * [atop](http://www.atoptool.nl) - ASCII full-screen performance monitor that is capable of reporting the activity of all processes
 * [cv](https://github.com/Xfennec/progress) - Linux tool to show progress for cp, rm, dd, ...
 * [glances](https://github.com/nicolargo/glances) - Glances an Eye on your system
+* [goaccess](https://github.com/allinurl/goaccess) - GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in \*nix systems.
 * [htop](https://github.com/hishamhm/htop) - A ncurses based interactive process viewer which aims to be a better `top`
 * [lnav](http://lnav.org) - An advanced log file viewer for the small-scale
 * [lsp](https://github.com/dborzov/lsp) - An improved `ls`, with file descriptions in plain language and intelligent file grouping